 The cheapest and most predictable way to have data outside the EU is a travel eSIM.
 It installs in minutes from your mobile by scanning a code, keeps your Finetwork number for calls and SMS, and gives you data at your destination at a fixed price, usually well below traditional roaming.

-The main advantage is control: you choose a plan with the gigabytes you need, you know what you're going to pay, and you don't depend on pay-as-you-go.
+The main advantage is control: you choose a plan with the gigabytes you need, you know what you're going to pay, and you don't depend on pay-per-use.
 Since the eSIM is a digital chip, you don't have to wait to receive a physical card or change it manually; your Spanish line and the travel data line coexist on the same phone.
 You arrive in the country, activate the plan, and start browsing without touching your operator's settings.

 Frequently asked questions